 Radioactive waste is any waste that contains radioactive material.
-Radioactive (or nuclear) waste is a byproduct from nuclear reactors, fuel processing plants, hospitals, various industrial applications and research facilities.
-Radioactive waste is hazardous to most forms of life and the environment, and is regulated by government agencies in order to protect human health and the environment.
+Radioactive (or nuclear) waste is a byproduct of nuclear reactors, fuel processing plants, hospitals, industrial applications, and research facilities.
+Radioactive waste is hazardous to most forms of life and the environment and is regulated by government agencies to protect human health and the environment.

-Intermediate-level waste (ILW) contains higher amounts of radioactivity and it generally require shielding, but the heat it generates (<2 kW/m3) is not sufficient to be taken into account in the design or selection of storage and disposal facilities.
+Intermediate-level waste (ILW) contains higher amounts of radioactivity and generally requires shielding.
+Still, the heat it generates (<2 kW/m3) is insufficient to be considered in the design or selection of storage and disposal facilities.

-Intermediate-level wastes includes ion-exchange resins, chemical sludge, contaminated materials from reactor decommissioning and some radioactive sources used in radiation therapy.
+Intermediate-level wastes include ion-exchange resins, chemical sludge, contaminated materials from reactor decommissioning, and radioactive sources used in radiation therapy.
 Intermediate-level radioactive waste that requires long-term management.
 The owners and the producers of intermediate-level radioactive waste are responsible for managing the waste they produce.
 It may be solidified in concrete or bitumen for disposal.
-As a general rule, short-lived waste (mainly non-fuel materials from reactors) is buried in shallow repositories, while long-lived waste (from fuel and fuel reprocessing) is deposited in geological repository.
+Generally, short-lived waste (mainly non-fuel materials from reactors) is buried in shallow repositories.
+In contrast, long-lived waste (from fuel and fuel reprocessing) is deposited in a geological repository.